Dr Anthony James

 Professional Experience:

-• 2006–Current Research Scientist (Plant virology/Plant biotechnology), Centre for Tropical Crops and Biocommodities, Queensland University of Technology, Australia
+• 2006-2019 Research Scientist (Plant Pathology/Plant Biotechnology), Banana Biotechnology Program, Centre for Tropical Crops and Biocommodities, Queensland University of Technology, Australia

 • 1999–2000 Research Assistant (Quarantine), BSES Limited, David North Plant Research Centre, Indooroopilly, QLD, Australia